 [0x0f0082] SYSPRP ActionPlatform::LaunchModule: Failure occurred while executing ‘Sysprep_Clean_Validate_Opk’ from C:\Windows\System32\spopk.dll; dwRet = 0x139f

 Microsoft doesn’t recommend to run a Sysprep on Windows image that has been upgraded from a previous version of Windows.
-It is recommended to use an image with clean installation of Windows 10.
-However, there is a way to bypass this requirement:

 - Open the Registry Editor (regedit.exe) and go to the following registry key HKEY_LOCAL_MACHINE\SYSTEM\Setup;